simone-trubian/blog-posts/MapReduce/opt.markdown

   Productivity  90.8% of total user, 90.3% of total elapsed
 </code></pre>

 This test is perhaps the most surprising: switching on the optimisation flag enables the compiler to do some really clever transformation.
 The strategy is smart enough to do without mindless lazy evaluation and run the program in constant memory even with the plain `sum` function.
 Not just that (which is remarkable on its own) but the entire runtime is now faster on all metrics.
-Now thanks to one flag only our program is, despite being shorter than a *Python* version is faster and does not conusume more memory.
+Now thanks to one flag only our program is, despite being shorter than a *Python* version is faster and does not consume more memory.
 Try beating that!